Muazu Africa — Infrastructure to Stop Rural Value Leakage

 North WestZahra EnergyRenewable Energy · Kaduna State

-North EastAl-ihsan Comm.Logistics/Trade · Bauchi State
+North EastAl-ihsan Comm.Logistics / Trade · Bauchi State

-Systemic Focus vs Production Focus
+Market Value Focus vs Production Volume Focus

-From commodity seller to value partner
+From commodity seller to retained-value market partner

-Institutional Data vs Anecdotes
+Institutional Data vs Impact Narratives

-From invisible to institutional-grade
+From invisible enterprise to institutional-grade asset

 Measurement Methodology